openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 int x = arrayIndex % imgWidth; // The friendly modulus operator.
 ```

+#### Low-Level vs. High-Level Pixel Access Methods

 Most of the time, you'll be working with image data that is stored in a higher-level container object, such as an `ofImage`.
 There are *two* ways to get the values of pixel data stored in such a container.
-In one method, we can ask the image for its array of unsigned char pixel data, using `.getPixels()`, and then fetch the value we want from this array.
-Many image containers, such as `ofVideoGrabber`, also support a `.getPixels()` function.
+In the "low-level" method, we can ask the image for a pointer to its array of raw, unsigned char pixel data, using `.getPixels()`, and then extract the value we want from this array.
+This involves some array-index calculation using the pattern described above.
+(And incidentally, most other openFrameworks image containers, such as `ofVideoGrabber`, support such a `.getPixels()` function.)

 ```cpp
 int arrayIndex = (y * imgWidth) + x;